GitProjsStack/TriviaGame/README.md

 ## Getting Started

-If you want to run this project locally, follow these steps carefully.
+**This project is intended to run and be viewed in a browser (<a href="https://triviashare.netlify.app">https://triviashare.netlify.app</a>) and not run locally**, but if for some reason you want to run this project locally, follow these steps carefully.
 This project depends on a Supabase backend, so you will need to:

 ### 1. Set up Supabase